ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> The disease mechanism in *CALM2*-related CPVT is likely a dominant negative effect caused by **altered gene product sequence** which reduces the calcium dependent inactivation of the calcium channel CaV1.2, resulting in increased inward calcium channel current (ICaL) and repolarization delay.
+   <td style="text-align:left;"> \n*The disease mechanism in *CALM2*-related CPVT is likely a dominant negative effect caused by **altered gene product sequence** which reduces the calcium dependent inactivation of the calcium channel CaV1.2, resulting in increased inward calcium channel current (ICaL) and repolarization delay.

  The three *CALM* genes encode an identical 149aa protein, calmodulin.
 The *CALM1* gene is located on chromosome 14, *CALM2* on chromosome 2 and *CALM3* on chromosome 19.
 Calmodulin protein is involved in many calcium-dependent intracellular processes.
 All three *CALM* genes have been classified as Definitive for LQTS and Moderate for CPVT, certain variants are only associated with one or other phenotype, whereas others are associated with a mixed or variable phenotypes.